kingwell47/portfolio/markdown/shortening.md

 ### Continued development

 Adding an animation for the "Shorten it!" button seems like a good place to improve this design.

+A way to delete previously shortenend URLs or clear the local storage also could be implemented.

 ### Useful resources